Strong-lensing rates of massive black hole binaries in LISA: Lens Population

 The best-fit values obtained in \cite{Torrey_2015} are

 Since for strong lensing estimates we need the velocity dispersion function distribution, we take the derivative of $n$ in Eq.\ (\ref{CVDF_torrey}) to obtain

 where $n$ is the expression in Eq.\ (\ref{CVDF_torrey}).
 This is the function that will be used in Eq.\ (\ref{sigma_z2}).
 The factor that will determine the redshift-evolution correction of the VDF will be given by $ \phi_{\rm hyd}(\sigma,z)/ \phi_{\rm hyd}(\sigma,0)$, which is shown in Fig.\ \ref{fig:vdf_hydro}.
 As expected from hierarchical galaxy evolution, at high redshift there are more galaxies with low velocity dispersions than large velocity dispersions.
+The normalization at $z=0$ has been included to make this model match the SDSS catalog number density as in Eq.\ (\ref{sigma_z2}), and to have a self-consistent comparison between the three lens models.

 A comparison of the three VDF models: $z$-independent, $z$-dependent model 1 and $z$-dependent model 2 can be found in Fig.\ \ref{fig:vdf_comp}.
 Recall that the $z$-independent model matches the two $z$-dependent models at $z=0$.
 As observed, at $z=1$ the three models are relatively similar to the $z=0$ curve, but their differences grow with redshift.
 At redshift $z=6$ the $z$-dependent model 2 predicts a orders of magnitude lower number density for higher dispersion velocities, which may be underestimated as suggested in \cite{Abe:2024rbf}.
 Notice that while the $z$-dependent model 1 predicts a flatter distribution with redshift (i.e.\ more comparable galaxy number density at low and small velocity dispersions), the $z$-dependent model 2 predicts a steeper distribution with redshift (i.e.\ much higher galaxy number density at low rather than high velocity dispersion).
 Thus, these two models follow different galaxy population trends found in the literature.